sonata-project/SonataAdminBundle/docs/reference/architecture.rst

         services:
             app.admin.post:
-                class: AppBundle\Admin\PostAdmin
+                class: App\Admin\PostAdmin
                 tags:
                     - { name: sonata.admin, manager_type: orm, group: "Content", label: "Post" }
                 arguments:
                     - ~
-                    - AppBundle\Entity\Post
+                    - App\Entity\Post
                     - ~
                 calls:
                     - [ setLabelTranslatorStrategy, ["@sonata.admin.label.strategy.underscore"]]
                 public: true

 Here, we declare the same ``Admin`` service as in the :doc:`../getting_started/creating_an_admin` chapter, but using a different label translator strategy, replacing the default one.
 Notice that ``sonata.admin.label.strategy.underscore`` is a service provided by ``SonataAdminBundle``, but you could just as easily use a service of your own.